P and P Precision Designs - foam laminating and butt welding machines

 FOAM DIMENSIONAL TOLERANCES ARE CRITICAL TO PRODUCING A QUALITY WELD.

-IF THE FOLLOWING PRE-REQUISITES ARE NOT STRICTLY ADHERED TO, WELD QUALITY WILL BE POOR.
+IF THE FOLLOWING PRE-REQUISITES ARE NOT STRICTLY ADHERED TO, WELD QUALITY WILL BE POOR

 The edge of the foam to be welded requires to be sawn using a ‘band saw’.